junxit/us-congress-bills-117/metadata.md

 - 2021-09-21 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Murray with an amendment in the nature of a substitute.
 Without written report.
 - 2021-09-21 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Murray with an amendment in the nature of a substitute.
 Without written report.
 - 2021-09-21 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 127.
+- 2021-12-14 — Passed Senate with an amendment by Voice Vote. (consideration: CR S9155-9156; text: CR S9155-9156)
+- 2021-12-14 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.